4 Signs and Symptoms of Gum Disease

 4. Loose teeth

 When teeth roots are exposed for some time, the teeth lose stability.
-The toxins released from tartar beneath the gum line also attack the bone and supportive connective tissue in the gums.
-This may result in loose teeth, which can cause changes to your bite as well.
+The toxins released from tartar beneath the gum line attack the bone and supportive connective tissue.
+This may result in loose teeth.
 This sign indicates late-stage gum disease.

 Risk factors for gum disease